Overview

 You can book a FREE consultation.
 Slots are running out, so make sure you book a call or chat on WhatsApp now!

-To sum it up, term insurance for senior citizens is a specialized product that is heavily misunderstood.
 While the instinct to protect your family is natural, buying life cover in your 60s is usually an inefficient use of your retirement funds.
-Unless you have massive outstanding debts or financially dependent children, you are much better off skipping term insurance and investing that money into a high-quality, comprehensive health insurance plan.
+Unless you have large outstanding debts or financially dependent children, you are much better off skipping term insurance.

 Frequently Asked Questions